Trade Execution Flow as the Underlying Source of Market Dynamics: Impact From The Future

 \section{Impact From The Future}

-What information about the future can we obtain at $t=t_{now}$ from past observations of the sequence $(t_l, P_l, v_l)$?
+What information about the future can we obtain at $t=t_{now}$ from past observations of the sequence $(t_l, P_l, dV_l)$?
 Given the currently observed value of execution flow $I_0 = \Braket{\psi_0|I|\psi_0}$, we know with certainty that the future execution flow $I_0^{F}$ will be greater than $I_0$, since additional trading will inevitably occur in the future.
 The maximal eigenvalue $\lambda^{[\mathrm{maxI}]}$ of (\ref{GEV}) serves as an estimate of the future execution flow $I_0^{F}$:

 A very important fact is that the future $I$ estimator, $\lambda^{[\mathrm{maxI}]}$, is calculated based on already executed trades.
 If trading activity ``now'' is slow (i.e., $I_0$ is small), this indicates that buyers and sellers are not well matched at the current price, implying that the asset price must adjust.
 The price movement is expected to occur due to an increase in future $I$, driven by ``future execution''.
 In this sense, the slower the market is now, the more dramatic the expected price movement in the future.
 The past most dramatic $I$, represented by $\lambda^{[\mathrm{maxI}]}$, can therefore serve as a reasonably good estimator (\ref{iofuture}) of the future dramatic $I$.
+The eigenvector corresponding to the maximal execution flow is special --- a kind of ``ground state'', in analogy with quantum mechanics.
 Conceptually, this may appear similar to the ``reversion to the moving average'' type of strategy often applied by market practitioners to asset prices or their standard deviations.
 However, this analogy is incorrect.
 Experimental observations \cite{2016arXiv160204423G} show that such reasoning can be applied only to the execution flow $I = dV / dt$, not to the trading volume, asset price volatility, or any other observable.
 Moreover, this prediction works only in one direction --- the execution flow tends to increase.
 A criterion for the absence of information about the future can also be formulated: if the current $I_0$ is close to $\lambda^{[\mathrm{maxI}]}$, it means that we are already in a ``very dramatic market'' at present, and thus no additional information about the future state of the market can be inferred:

 In Fig. \ref{IHEGCalc}, one can identify the ``no information'' moments when $I_0$ (yellow line) touches $\lambda^{[\mathrm{maxI}]}$ (top pink line).
 Similarly, moments of slow current trading activity (where a dramatic price movement is expected in the future) can be identified when $I_0$ is close to $\lambda^{[\mathrm{minI}]}$ (bottom pink line).